robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

 ## Boolean satisfiability

-Answer set programming is sometimes compared to boolean satisfiability solving, and is sometimes implemented with general purpose boolean satisfiablity solvers.
-We can use Dusa as a (pretty bad) boolean satisfibility solver,by assigning every proposition we come across the value `true` or `false`.
-The [Wikipedia article describing a basic SAT-solving algorithm, DPLL](https://en.wikipedia.org/wiki/DPLL_algorithm), uses this SAT instance as its example:
+Answer set programming is sometimes compared to boolean satisfiability solving, and is sometimes implemented with general purpose boolean satisfiability solvers.
+We can use Dusa as a (pretty bad) boolean satisfiability solver by assigning every proposition we come across the value `true` or `false`.
+The [Wikipedia article describing a basic SAT-solving algorithm, DPLL](https://en.wikipedia.org/wiki/DPLL_algorithm) describes this SAT instance:

     (a' + b  + c ) * (a  + c  + d ) *
     (a  + c  + d') * (a  + c' + d ) *